 Preparing For New User Segments at ESS Research Facilities

-Change is coming to the user base of ESS Neutron imaging research facilities.
-To prepare for non-instrument specialist researchers, ESS have worked with DPsy to re-design graphical user interfaces of instrument control systems.
+The European Spallation Source (ESS) will soon welcome new kinds of users.
+To prepare for the arrival of non-instrument specialist researchers, ESS collaborated with DPsy to redesign the graphical user interfaces of instrument control systems.

-Crysberg has one of the most advanced for water management systems for large-scale uses in parks and golf courts.
-DPsy has helped design a new graphical user interface (GUI) for the system that enables entry-level users to overview and manage complex installations proficiently.
+Crysberg has created one of the most advanced water management systems for large-scale uses in parks and golf courts.
+DPsy has helped design a new graphical user interface (GUI) for the system that enables entry-level users to proficiently overview and manage complex installations.

-Design Update of Organ Donation Leaflet to Address Behavioural Barriers
+Design Update of Organ Donation Pamphlet to Address Behavioural Barriers

-The organ donation pamphlet from the Danish Health Authority (SST) is a critical touchpoint for people who want to make the personal decision on whether to become an organ donor.
+The organ donation pamphlet from the Danish Health Authority (SST) is a critical communications touchpoint for people who want to make the personal decision on whether to become an organ donor.

-Anritsu came to DPsy with the design challenge to transform complex network analysis laboratory equipment and make it available to field technicians.
-This transformation needed to factor in both a radical change of use context, task, and user type.
+Anritsu came to DPsy with the design challenge to transform complex laboratory equipment for network analysis, and make it available to field technicians.
+This transformation needed to factor in radical changes of use context, task, and user type.

 Behaviour Change & Support

-A business-critical challenge that comes in many kinds of new products and services is either changing a user’s existing behaviour or establishing an entirely new behaviour.
-This is widely seen in pharma and health.tech both for patients and professionals.
-However, the challenge extends to all types of business where the successful realisation of the value of a product or service is hinged on the behaviour of the user (or patient).
+A business-critical challenge for many new products and services is either changing a user’s existing behaviour or establishing an entirely new behaviour.
+This is widely seen in pharma and healthtech, both for patients and professionals.
+However, the challenge extends to all types of business where the successful realisation of the value of a product or service hinges on the behaviour of the user or patient.

 Behavioural copywriting.
-Transformation of text information into a consistent message supported with deep mental models that drive the right inferences and intuitions of the reader.
+Transformation of text information into a consistent message that is supported by deep mental models that drive the right inferences and intuitions of the reader.

 Functional graphics.
-Transformation of text into an intuitive visual format supported with deep mental models that drive the right inferences and intuitions of the reader.
+Transformation of text into an intuitive visual format that is supported by deep mental models that drive the right inferences and intuitions of the reader.

 Examples of Behaviour Change and Support Projects

-Design Psychology helped design the “behavioural engine” that Novo Nordisk offers patients alongside treatments for obesity and diabetes.
-The programs address a broad range of behavioural barriers know to drive non-adherence.
+Design Psychology helped design the ‘behavioural engine’ that Novo Nordisk offers patients alongside treatments for obesity and diabetes.
+The programmes address a broad range of behavioural barriers that are known to drive non-adherence.

 Helping Coloplast Make Systematic Sense of Patient Needs and Behaviour

 Coloplast is best in class when it comes to understanding customer needs and responding to them.
-To go even further, Coloplast has adopted the structured behavioural analysis and design tools developed by Design Psychology.
+To go even further, Coloplast has adopted Design Psychology’s structured behavioural analysis and design tools.

 Transformation of Hygiene and Germ Perception into Design Opportunities

-For Novo Nordisk, it is critical to understand the behavioural drivers behind the patient perception of bacteria and germs concerning hygiene.
+When it comes to hygiene, it is critical for Novo Nordisk to understand the behavioural drivers behind the patient perception of bacteria and germs.
 Design Psychology helped decode user insights and link them to design opportunities for future device development.